Grow Your Own Chicken and Rabbit Feed: 7 Ideas + Tips

 Growing food for chickens and rabbits is a great way to save money, but there are some garden plants they cannot eat.

 Chickens and rabbits should never be fed plants from the nightshade family, including tomatoes, peppers, eggplants, and conventional potatoes.
-While it is ok to feed them the fruits of these plants s in small amounts, the plants themselves can be toxic, especially to rabbits.
+While it is ok to feed them the fruits of these plants in small amounts, the plants themselves can be toxic, especially to rabbits.
 All nightshade plants should go to your compost pile, not your animals.

 Avocados contain a fungicidal toxin called persin, so they should never be fed to your chickens or rabbits either.
 This toxin can be deadly to rabbits and it’s not good for chickens either.
 Put your avocado pits, peels, and tree trimmings in the compost bin instead.